Age of consent in Oceania: Tasmania

 It is an offence in Tasmania to have sexual intercourse with a person under the age of 17.
 However, it is a defence if the younger person was aged 12 years or older and the offender was not more than 3 years their senior or, if the younger person was of or above 15 years and the offender was not more than 5 years their senior.

 Victoria

 It is an offence in Victoria to sexually penetrate a person under the age of 16.
 However, it is a defence if the younger party was aged 12 years or older and the offender was not more than 2 years older than the younger person, or they were married.
 It is also an offence for a person having the care of a person under the age of 18 (guardian, teacher etc.) to sexually penetrate that person.
-A person under the age of 18 is not allowed to work as a prostitute nor to be in a brothel.
+A person under the age of 18 is not allowed to engage in commercial sexual services or be on premises used for commercial sexual services.